kennethloeffler/anatta/README.md

 #### TweenPartRotation
 When the event(s) within "Trigger" are fired, the rotation of this component's parent entity will tween according to its parameters: on every client if ClientSide is false, or only on the client that triggered it if ClientSide is true.
 The parent entity is expected to be a BasePart.
 - bool Enabled
+- bool LocalCoords
-- bool LocalCoords- bool ClientSide
+- bool ClientSide
 - Instance Trigger
 - number Time
 - string EasingStyle